malrepos/keystrole_practice_mal/README.md

-# Increase your speed for code syntax
+# Increase Your Code Syntax Speed

+Do you want to improve your Syntax Fingers?

+Try this fun game that you can run in your terminal.

-Game to practice your keystoke for uncommon characters
+Practice your keystoke for uncommon characters by entering the correct key, and see if you can beat your score.

 Designed to increase speed and efficiency when learning to program.

+- Note: "clear" your terminal first